vrmiguel/paradigm-shift-jekyll-theme/README.md

 * You can now edit the page's content through the Markdown files on the project's root directory, starting by `first.md`.

-* Pages are now ordered.
-You can decide which page gets included first by setting the `order` priority on the Markdown files.
+* The order in which Markdown files are processed is now ordered.
+You can decide which page gets included first by setting the `order` priority on each file.

 * [WhatsApp](https://api.whatsapp.com) integration works as soon as your phone is added to the config file.